 — Lou Holtz

 You can conquer burnout with encouragement.
 So, think about all the times you did an exceptional job.
-Tell yourself every day that you’re going to be amazing today, and everything will flow easily.
+Tell yourself every day that you’re going to be fantastic today, and everything will flow easily.
 You can even post some inspiring quotes on your computer, so you feel encouraged when you see them.

 Remember why you’re working so hard.
+Do you feel you’re making a meaningful difference?
 Is it for money or to help others?
-Do you feel you’re making a meaningful difference?
 Will it lead to something more rewarding?

 5. Give your workspace a burnout free makeover

 “When we commit to action, to actually doing something rather than feeling trapped by events, the stress in our life becomes manageable.”